RsLogix Lesson - RsLogix, RsLinx, and Emulate 500 - Installing and configuring them.

-4. Set you station number.
+4. Set your station number.
 The default of 00 usually works fine.
-You can also add a station name but it is unnecessary for basic emulation.
+You can also add a station name, but it is unnecessary for basic emulation.

 5. You are now done configuring RsLinx.
 You may close the Configure Drivers dialog.

 6. Open RsLogix Emulate 500, go to File > Open and select your RsLogix 500 RSS file that you want to simulate.

 7. There are a lot of settings on the screen that comes up, but the only one we need to be concerned with for basic simulation is the "Station #".
 Set it to "01"